WeniTheElder/smartHome/README.md

 # Smart Home System Project

-This project is designed to create a smart home system using embedded systems components such as sensors, an LCD, a keypad, and Bluetooth communication.
+This project is designed to create a smart home system using Atmega32 and embedded systems components such as sensors, an LCD, a keypad, and Bluetooth communication.
 The system allows users and admins to control various features, including lighting and door management.

 ## Main Features